 \subsection{Motivation and Relation to Prior Work}

-Exploiting symmetries to reduce quantum resource requirements is well established in qubit-based quantum chemistry.
-Under the Jordan--Wigner mapping, fixing the total electron count is equivalent to fixing the number of qubits in the $\ket{1}$ state, so that only the $\binom{N}{n_e}$ particle-conserving configurations out of $2^N$ total basis states are physically relevant~\cite{gard_efficient_2020, bravyi_tapering_2017, shee_qubit-efficient_2022}.
-This observation has motivated symmetry-preserving ansatz circuits that confine the variational search to the correct particle number sector~\cite{gard_efficient_2020}, qubit-efficient encodings that require only $\mathcal{O}(m \log_2 N)$ qubits~\cite{shee_qubit-efficient_2022}, and qubit tapering techniques that eliminate redundant degrees of freedom~\cite{bravyi_tapering_2017}.
+Exploiting symmetries to reduce quantum resource requirements is well established in qubit-based quantum computing for quantum chemistry applications.
+Under the Jordan--Wigner mapping, fixing the total electron count is equivalent to fixing the number of qubits in the $\ket{1}$ state, so that only the $\binom{M}{n_e}$ particle-conserving configurations out of $2^M$ total basis states are physically relevant~\cite{gard_efficient_2020, bravyi_tapering_2017, shee_qubit-efficient_2022}, where $M$ is the total number of spin orbitals, and $n_e$ is the total number of electrons.
+This observation has motivated symmetry-preserving ansatz circuits that confine the variational search to the correct particle number sector~\cite{gard_efficient_2020}, qubit-efficient encodings that require only $\mathcal{O}(n_e \log_2 M)$ qubits~\cite{shee_qubit-efficient_2022}, and qubit tapering techniques that eliminate redundant degrees of freedom~\cite{bravyi_tapering_2017}.
 Within VQD specifically, charge-preserving extensions have incorporated fixed particle number into the deflation framework on qubit platforms~\cite{chandani_efficient_2024}.

-Here, we adapt this principle to bosonic VQD within the Fock basis encoding of Dutta et al.~\cite{dutta_simulating_2025}.
+Here, we adapt this principle to reduce quantum resource requirements in our development of bosonic VQD for molecular excited states.
+In QumVQD, we make use of the Fock basis encoding of Dutta et al.~\cite{dutta_simulating_2025}.
 In this encoding, each computational basis state is labeled by a composite Fock index whose binary Hamming weight~\cite{cusick_chapter_2009} equals the electron count under the Jordan--Wigner mapping.
-Here, the Hamming weight of a number is defined as the count of bits that is ``$1$" in the binary representation of that number.
-Restricting to states of fixed Hamming weight therefore enforces particle number conservation directly in the qumode register.
-While the underlying symmetry enforcement concept is shared with the qubit methods above, its application within VQD on qumode architectures has not been previously explored, even though Fock index filtering provides a natural implementation path.
+Here, the Hamming weight of a number is defined as the count of bits that are ``$1$'' in the binary representation of that number.
+Restricting to states of fixed Hamming weight, therefore, enforces particle number conservation directly in the qumode register.
+Although the underlying symmetry enforcement concept is shared with the above qubit methods, the application of Hamming-weight filtering for qumode-based variational quantum algorithms has not been previously explored to the best of our knowledge.
 We provide an analysis of the resulting dimension reduction below.